ustaXXusta/GuessMyNumber/README.md

-# GuessMyNumber
-Guess My Number is a fun, interactive game where players guess a number between 1 and 10.
-The app features a vibrant, colorful design with engaging visuals, making it easy and enjoyable to play.
-Get hints, track attempts, and challenge yourself!
+cat << EOF > explanation.md
+# Guess My Number App
+A simple, fun game to guess a number between **1 and 10**.
+Enjoy a **colorful, engaging design** with hints and attempt tracking for an exciting challenge!
+EOF